 It is recommended that applicants contact departmental faculty directly to determine openings in the lab and an interest in their area of research.
 Students are admitted to the program if a faculty member agrees to accept the candidate into their research group and to provide laboratory/desk space and research support, and upon the approval of the Graduate School.
 The faculty member also decides whether to offer an assistantship to the candidate.
 If a faculty member is interested in a completed application, the applicant will be contacted by them personally.

 If a faculty member is interested in accepting an applicant, a recommendation for admission will be sent to the Graduate School.
 The Graduate School will make the final determination for admission.
-Our graduate faculty have approximately two weeks prior to the start of the semester to recommend domestic students and approximately six weeks prior to the start of the semester to recommend international students.
+Graduate faculty can recommend domestic applicants up until two weeks prior to the start of the semester and recommend international applications up until 11 weeks prior to the start of the semester.

 Graduate School Resources